TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/LARAVEL-PASSPORT/readme.md

 ![php artisan route:list](https://raw.githubusercontent.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/main/images/laravel-2.png)

-You will see similar contents as shown below:
+You will see similar contents as shown above:

 ## Run the Application